larsyencken/fu/README.md

 ## How do I use it?

-It's easy to install, all you need to do is download and make
+Fu is best installed with `pip`

 ```
 $ git clone git://github.com/samirahmed/fu.git
-$ cd fu/
-$ sudo make install
+$ sudo pip install fu
 ```

 If that last step doesn't work you can use the setup.py